 - How to prepare formulas from loose herbs as well as from granule herbs

 - How to recognize and understand Western medical diagnostic disease labels from a Chinese medical perspective

 For the complete list of current course offerings, please download our catalog.

-The Academy’s program in Chinese Herbal Studies is separate from the Master of Acupuncture program, but is designed to be taken concurrently.
-The majority of our acupuncture students also enroll in the Chinese Herbal Studies program in order to integrate the Eight Principles and the Five Elements effectively in treatment and to qualify for licensure in many states.
+The Academy’s program in Chinese Herbal Medicine is separate from the Master of Acupuncture program, but is designed to be taken concurrently.
+The majority of our acupuncture students also enroll in the Chinese Herbal Medicine program in order to integrate the Eight Principles and the Five Elements effectively in treatment and to qualify for licensure in many states.
 Interested students should check their state licensing regulations to see if herbal training is required for licensure.

-Students seeking to enroll in only the Chinese Herbal Studies program must already be students of an accredited acupuncture or Oriental medicine program, or graduates of an accredited acupuncture or Oriental medicine program.
+Students seeking to enroll in only the Chinese Herbal Medicine program must already be students of an accredited acupuncture or Oriental medicine program, or graduates of an accredited acupuncture or Oriental medicine program.
 For specific requirements, please click on Admissions Requirements, or download our catalog.